* Euro rebounds from four-month low vs dollar

 roughly 2.8 percent loss against the dollar, its first quarterly

 The single currency shared by 17 countries was also

-positioned to show a drop of about 1.7 percent in March, its
+positioned to show a drop of about 1.8 percent for March, its

 second straight monthly loss.